Just a heads up!

 Hello

-What’s the mood in camp like on Day 28: disbelief, grief, fear?
+What’s the mood in camp like on Day 29: disbelief, grief, fear?
 Until yesterday, Jesus had always been the one in control.
 He controlled nature by calming a storm.
-He controlled the laws of physics by feeding 5,000 with a small, packed lunch.
+He controlled the laws of physics by feeding 5,000 with a small packed lunch.
 He controlled crowds with his short sharp parables and healings.
 But now it looks like the religious leaders and the Romans are in control: sealing his fate by sentencing him to death.
 Now Jesus is dead, everything is out of control.
 The disciples hide, scattered around the city.
-Enter the unsung heroes of the Gospel story…
+Enter the unsung heroes of the gospel story.

 Read